AbsaOSS/hermes/_docs/0.3/usage/dataset-comparison.md

 ##### Avaivable Properties

-- `errColumn` is a columns that will be appended in the result parquet file, showing location of the difference found in that row
+- `errColumn` is the name of a column that will be appended in the result parquet file, showing location of the difference found in that row
-- `actualPrefix` is a prefix of columns comming from the new data source
+- `actualPrefix` is a prefix for columns coming from the new data source
 - `expectedPrefix` is a prefix of columns comming from the referential data source
 - `allowDuplicates` is a switch to allow or disallow duplicate rows in comparisons; duplicates will be ignored